cce-bigdataintro-1160/CEBD-1160-spring-2019/3-python.md

 ### Intro to Python

 ##### Goals
 Get acquainted with the Python language, that we'll use for data exploration and manipulation.
-The end of this class you will be able to:
+By the end of this class you will be able to:
 * Understand python types and basic paradigm
 * Use the python shell to write simple expressions and small processes
 * Write scripts with input arguments, loops and flow control